Diversity Dinner Night : A Glimpse of Heaven

 Date: 6th March 2026

-I recently attended the Diversity Dinner night at the Pan Pacific, where Churches and Christians from over 40 different nations came together as one united Body in Perth, Western Australia.
+I recently attended the Diversity Dinner night at the Pan Pacific, where Christians from over 40 different nations came together as one united Body in Perth, Western Australia.

 We were encouraged to wear our own traditional dresses to the dinner, so I wore my Chinese Cheongsam.

-The night started off with a Welcome to Country by an Aboriginal Christian family.
+The night started off with a Welcome to Country by an Aboriginal Christian family (Rodney, Joshua and Canaan Rivers).

 I confess that, in the past, when I was in secular spaces and heard the Welcome to Country, it felt very much like empty lip-service.
-It felt like something the instituition had mandated us to sit through as a way to make up for their wrongdoings of the past.
+It felt like something the instituition had mandated us to sit through.
+Or, even worse, it even felt patronizing towards the Aboriginal Community.
+It was like the Australian government was implicitly saying "Here, we'll throw you a bone by doing your Welcome to Country, but in reality, we have all the power".

-You can watch the Welcome to Country below:
+You can watch the full Welcome to Country below:

-To me, this just proved that the Bible is correct - in that the Bible declares that unless we have a reconciled relationship the True Creator God, we cannot be able to have a reconciled relationship with one another.
+The Bible declares that unless we have a reconciled relationship to the Creator, through the Cross, we cannot be able to have a reconciled relationship with one another.
+Perhaps in a divided nation such as Australia, this divine message of reconciliation is what we need.

 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting people’s sins against them.
 And he has committed to us the message of reconciliation.